|

 enjoyment, but also for health.
 We are both growing increasingly

-difficulty.
+2010 we took our first vacation by bike (touring).
 Surviving cancer and riding bikes, me and Lance

 Armstrong. :)

-(See our "ride with Lance"
+(See our "rides with Lance"

 on the LIVESTRONG